-Psychedelics are in the limelight with research organizations such as MAPS, John Hopkins, and The Imperial College of London studying their efficacy for mental disorders and substance addiction.
-Psychedelics are known to alter the Default Mode Network (DMN), an interconnection of brain components linked to daydreaming, obsessive worrying, self-reflection, anxiety, and depression.
+Psychedelics are in the limelight with research organizations like MAPS, Johns Hopkins and The Imperial College of London studying their efficacy for mental health disorders and addiction.
+Psychedelics are known to alter the Default Mode Network (DMN), an interconnection of brain components linked to daydreaming, obsessive worrying, self-reflection, anxiety and depression.

 In the 1960s, Howard Lotsof, a heroin addict, experimented with ibogaine and realized its ability to suppress the withdrawal effects of heroin.
-Unfortunately, the FDA banned scientific research with psychedelics after Nixon declared the “war on drugs” in 1971.
-After this, ibogaine disappeared before science and research could pursue its potential in fighting addiction could be pursued.
+Unfortunately, the FDA banned scientific research with psychedelics after President Richard Nixon declared the “war on drugs” in 1971.
+After this, ibogaine disappeared before science and research could pursue its potential for treating addiction.

-Ibogaine is a dissociative psychedelic, which affects perception through sight and sound, and causes a feeling of detachment.
-As with any psychedelic, the effect may be altered by set and setting and the amount of dosage and method of consumption.
+Ibogaine is a dissociative psychedelic, meaning it alters perception through sight and sound and causes a feeling of detachment.
+As with any psychedelic, the effect may be impacted by setting, dosage and method of consumption.
 Ibogaine is different from iboga, which also will affect the outcome perceived by the user.

 Consumers of ibogaine report similar experiences during their journey with the drug.
-A trip with ibogaine will often conjure extreme or acute experiences of past memories.
-People report that the experience is like flashcards rapidly moving past or like a waking dream.
+A trip will often conjure extreme or acute experiences of past memories.
+People report that the experience is like flashcards rapidly moving past, or like a waking dream.
 There is an intense visual component during the acute phase of the trip.

 After the acute stage of the ibogaine journey, a reflective tone is often reported.
-Many people start to evaluate the experience from the acute phase, which is when integration therapy may begin with a trained psychotherapist.
+Many people start to evaluate the experience from the acute phase, which is when integrative therapy (like cognitive behaviour therapy or mindfulness) is especially helpful.

-This psychedelic is known to restore brain processes to pre-addiction states, eliminating withdrawal symptoms.
-As such, it has been used in the treatment of alcoholism and opiate abuse, among others..
-In a Brazillian study.
-75 poly-drug users (cannabis, cocaine, crack, alcohol) were treated, with a 61% abstinence rate without any adverse effects, complications or fatalities.
+This psychedelic is believed to restore brain processes to their pre-addiction states, eliminating withdrawal symptoms.
+As such, it has been used in the treatment of alcoholism and opiate abuse, among others.
+In a 2014 study out of a number of institutions in Brazel, 75 poly-drug users (cannabis, cocaine, crack, alcohol) were treated with ibogaine, with a 61 percent abstinence rate without any adverse effects, complications or fatalities.

-Ibogaine treatment is more effective when done in conjunction with integration psychotherapy.
-Therapy may start before ibogaine is ingested, continue through the process, and extend into the post-treatment integration period.
+Ibogaine treatment is more effective when done in conjunction with integrative psychotherapy.
+Therapy may start before ibogaine is ingested, continue through the process and extend into the post-treatment period.

 Ibogaine has been illegal in the US since 1967.
-The DEA categorizes it as a Scheduled 1 controlled substance.
-The drug is mostly unregulated in Mexico, Costa Rica, Australia, Brazil, Canada, South Africa, New Zealand, and select European countries.
+The DEA categorizes it as a Schedule 1 controlled substance.
+The drug is mostly unregulated in Mexico, Costa Rica, Australia, Brazil, Canada, South Africa, New Zealand and select European countries.

 Are There Any Drug Interactions?

-Studies have shown that ibogaine is unsuitable for patients with existing heart conditions such as irregular heartbeats or congenital cardiac defects.
+Studies have shown that ibogaine is not suitable for patients with pre-existing heart conditions including irregular heartbeat or congenital cardiac defects.
 The same study posits that there are contraindications with concurrent medication administration that are significantly affected by CYP2D6 metabolism, which involves kidney function.

-According to the Ibogaine University, patients seeking treatment should avoid a list of other drugs during treatment.
-These include:
+Patients exploring ibogaine as an option should avoid a list of other drugs during treatment.
+These include the following:

 - QT-prolonging drugs

-- Psychotic medication such as amitriptyline, Elavil, Prozac, Zoloft, Paxil
+- Psychotropic medications like Amitriptyline, Elavil, Prozac, Zoloft, Paxil

 Where Can I Legally Seek Treatment?

 Ibogaine treatment may seem straightforward on its own.
-However, the real challenge lies in providing prior health screening.
+But the real challenge lies in providing prior health screening.
 Choosing a treatment facility depends somewhat on a host of personal decisions and preferences.
-Still, any treatment center you consider should, first and foremost, adhere to the guidelines set forth by The Global Ibogaine Therapy Alliance for clinical treatment with ibogaine.
+Still, any treatment center you consider should, first and foremost, adhere to guidelines set forth by the Global Ibogaine Therapy Alliance.